Newport Beach

 How much does breast augmentation cost in Newport Beach and Temecula?

 At United Plastic Surgery, breast augmentation procedures start at $8,000 and vary with your choice of implants and the specifics of the surgery.
 The price will be higher if you have other procedures performed simultaneously.
-Your surgeon will give you a personalized quote at your consultation.
+Dr. Pham will give you a personalized quote at your consultation.
 We offer financing options for interested patients.

 Phuong M. Pham, M.D.